Small Business Ecommerce: Spreading the Word

 - What kind of shelf life does the product have?
 “If it’s something fresh that has to be prepared every day and then shipped in one or two days, then that could be an obstacle,” said Zalben.

-In addition to selling food on their own website, many small businesses sell their products on online food marketplaces, such as Amazon.com (which has a rapidly growing Grocery & Gourmet Food department), Foodzie and Abe’s Market.
+In addition to selling food on their own website, many small businesses sell their products on online food marketplaces, such as Amazon.com (which has a rapidly growing Grocery & Gourmet Food department) and Direct Eats.
 To find out more about these online food markets, Small Business Computing spoke with Stephen Scheffler, the president and owner of KS Specialties, which helps small businesses promote and grow their brand on Amazon.